Stay right here for our final news roundup and information overload.

 And we should be able to ask the questions.

-We've been asking questions about COVID when it first came out and nobody gave us answers we have to have hearings and nobody wanted to give us answers you know so just the opposite you were brutally attacked and and people like you and Dr. Fareed and uh Robert Malone who actually without which would that we wouldn't have had an MRNA uh vaccine available because he created the technology but was very clear on this program that it was not perfected.
+You were brutally attacked and people like you and Dr. Farid and Robert Malone, who actually, without which, we wouldn't have had an mRNA vaccine available because he created the technology, but was very clear on this program that it was not perfected.

-And if you remember, this was emergency authorization the entire time, and it made me suspect, and I wasn't going to give into the pressure.
+And if you remember, this was emergency authorization the entire time and it made me suspect and I wasn't going to give into the pressure.

-The biggest thing, you know, even one of the senators said, well, my dad was a pediatrician all the way through 1983.
+But the biggest thing, you know, even one of the senators said, well, my dad was a pediatrician all the way through 1983.

 Well, in 1986, that's when things changed.

-six vaccines to now you know over seventy two and in some cases you know now we're looking at almost two hundred vaccines by the time they're 18 years old.
+And in some cases, you know, now we're looking at almost 200 vaccines by the time they're 18 years old.

 I think Americans saw what was on display today.